radiangle/hackathon-moment-app/docs/ENV_SETUP.md

 - Verify all required variables are set
 - Restart the dev server after changes
 - Check that variable names start with `VITE_` (required for Vite)
+- **Claude API**: If summaries aren't generating, check the browser console for API errors.
+The app will fall back to mock summaries if Claude API is unavailable.